|Monday:||7:30 AM - 5:30 PM|

-At Affordable Transmissions in Brooklyn Park, your professional technician can perform a visual inspection of the belt to see if it has any cracks that signal the belt could fail soon.
+At Affordable Transmissions in PRINCETON, your professional technician can perform a visual inspection of the belt to see if it has any cracks that signal the belt could fail soon.
 If the belt has more than three or four cracks every inch or couple of centimeters, has deep cracks that penetrate half the depth of the belt, is frayed, is missing pieces or has a shiny, glazed look, it needs to be replaced regardless of age or mileage.

 If it has lost a significant amount of thickness, it also needs to be replaced.
 Talk to your service advisor at Affordable Transmissions.
 There's a special spring-loaded pulley attached to the engine called the tensioner pulley.
 Its job is to make sure there's a constant tension on the serpentine belt so that it doesn't slip.
 The spring can become worn and no longer provide the necessary pressure to keep the belt tight.
 At Affordable Transmissions, we recommend that the tensioner be replaced at the same time as the serpentine belt.